At Stirling we are committed to approaching ‘religion’ in a critical manner, in two broad senses:

 Find out more

 Please note that Religion is studied as a Combined degree.
-You will take Religion plus two other subjects in Year 1.
+You will take Religion plus two other subjects in Years 1 and 2.

 Semesters 1 - 4